 MCQs are used in a wide range of surveys and when creating an efficient questionnaire strategy.
 They are easy to answer, reduce ambiguity, and can be quantified quickly.
-These questions might be employed to measure knowledge, opinion, behavior, or preference according to the purpose of the research.

 Here’s a multiple-choice question example: Which of the following social media platforms do you use most often?